dmolina/DaemonMode.jl/README.md

 - [X] Multi-threading version.

+- [X] Fix redirect with several tasks.

+- [X] Allow to use function exit in client.

 # TODO

-- [ ] Allow to use function exit in client.

-- [ ] Fix redirect with several tasks.

 - [ ] Update isinteractive() to show that the run is run in a interactive way.